 I knew that some of you would like to sew diapers like I do.
 I’ll be honest and say that I’m not great at sewing clothing, typically.
 I mostly stick to blankets.
 But despite how complex these diapers appear, they are actually quite simple if you follow this tutorial step by step.
-I have taught classes on how to make these in real life, and people have done just fine sewing them even with limited skills, and have liked the pattern.
+I have taught classes on how to make these in real life, and people have liked the pattern and done just fine sewing them even with limited sewing skills.

 The sizes are: